JimmyLee16/Cardano-asset-tracker/cardano asset tracker/local check/README.md

 ## ⚙️ Overview

 These tools allow you to:
-- Quickly check your wallet balances **without connecting to any explorer or wallet app**.
+- Quickly check your wallet balances **without connecting to any blockchain explorer web or wallet app**.
-- Operate fully **offline**, ensuring privacy and speed.
+- Operate fully **local**, ensuring privacy and speed.

 ---